Thursday, February 12, 2009

 Almond Cake

-Both versions can be served unadorned or topped with heavy cream softly whipped, with or without fruit.
-If you use Amaretto in the recipe, and you are serving it with whipped cream, you may want to lightly flavor the whipped cream with it.
-The Amaretto I like best is Luxardo, which has a lovely fragrance and does not have a sweet, cloying, artificial taste.
-It is luxurious in the mouth.
+This cake can be served unadorned or topped with softly whipped cream, with or without fruit.
+Lightly marinated strawberries are especially nice.
+If you use the optional Amaretto in the recipe and plan to serve it with whipped cream, you might want to flavor the cream lightly with Amaretto and even serve a small glass alongside.

 1/4 teaspoon salt

-8 tablespoons (1 stick) unsalted butter, cut into chunks and allowed to soften slightly
+8 tablespoons (1 stick) unsalted butter, cut into chunks and slightly softened, plus 1 generous tablespoon softened butter for the cake pan

 1/2 teaspoon pure almond extract